tylerjgarland/machinations/home/business/projects.md

 <!-- SUBTITLE: A queue of projects -->

 # Projects
-* "Transfer" Workmail to Dawood's AWS account
+* AWS account items:
+	* transfer S3 bucket
-	* confirm billing is transferred successfully
+	* confirm all billing is in Dawood AWS
 	* give Dawood one more tutorial on managing route 53, s3 and aws...
 	* add admin account
 * **Discussion point: standard project rate vs. emergency helpline rate...**